 8. Be informed

 If something’s worrying you, talk to your midwife or doctor about your options and where you might get support.
 You can talk to our midwives too!
-Join our Facebook page or send them an email.
+Join our Facebook page or email us at [email protected].

 9. Meet other pregnant women or new parents at local groups, activities or on online forum

 Ask your midwife or children’s centre what’s available locally; sharing your feelings and experiences will make you realise that you are not the only one feeling this way.